This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 Advanced properties

-• JDBC username and JDBC password : These parameters define the username and password to use for connecting to the analytics database.
+• Persistence JDBC username and Persistence JDBC password : Credentials used to connect to the analytics database.

 Notifications